---->

 William Gilbert attraction theory could be that response to

-gravity, electric and magnetic signals involves a signal
+gravity, electric and magnetic signals may involve a signal

 anticipation mechanism (akin to eg anticipator thermostats).
 So a